KEY TAKEAWAYS

 Group health insurance policies in Canada typically work in the following way:

-2. Employee enrolment: Employees can choose to enroll in or decline a group health insurance plan during the specified annual enrollment period.
+• Employee enrolment: Employees can choose to enrol in or decline a group medical insurance plan during the specified annual enrolment period.
 They have the option to choose from a few plan options and coverage levels.
-To mitigate risk across a larger group and prevent adverse selection, most insurers require a minimum 70% participation.
+To mitigate risk across a larger group and prevent adverse selection, most insurers require minimum participation

-3. Premium payments: The premiums are typically split between the employer and employees.
-Employers pay directly to the insurance company and deduct the employee’s contribution through payroll.
+• Premium payments: Premium costs are usually shared between the employer and employees.
+Employers pay the insurer directly and deduct the employee’s share from payroll

 Employee enrollment process for group health insurance